Accreditation & CQI intro

 We did...

-We are planning renovations the student lounge and study rooms on the third floor of the college.
+We are working to renovate the student lounge and refresh the study rooms on the third floor of the college.
 We are continuing to involve our students throughout the planning process to ensure their needs and desires are met.

 They said...